-• Service DEF System See Dealer - This message will display when the fault is initially detected and each time the vehicle is started.
+- Service DEF System See Dealer This message will display when the fault is initially detected and each time the vehicle is started.
 The message will be accompanied by a single chime and the Malfunction Indicator Light.
 We recommend you drive to your nearest authorized dealer and have your vehicle serviced immediately.
-If not corrected in 50 miles, vehicle will enter the "Engine Will not restart in XXXmi Service DEF See dealer" warning stage and message.

-- Incorrect DEF Detected See Dealer This message will display if the DEF system has detected the incorrect fluid has been introduced to the DEF tank.
+If not corrected in 50 miles, vehicle will enter the "Engine Will not restart in XXXmi Service DEF See dealer" warning stage and message. - Incorrect DEF Detected See Dealer This message will display if the DEF system has detected the incorrect fluid has been introduced to the DEF tank.
 The message will be accompanied by a single chime.
 We recommend you drive to your nearest authorized dealer and have your vehicle serviced immediately.
-If not corrected in 50 miles, vehicle will enter the Engine Will not restart in XXX mi Service DEF See dealer warning stage and message. - Engine Will Not Restart in XXX mi Service DEF See Dealer - This message is first displayed if the fault detected is not serviced after 50 miles of operation.
+If not corrected in 50 miles, vehicle will enter the Engine Will not restart in XXX mi Service DEF See dealer warning stage and message.

+• Engine Will Not Restart in XXX mi Service DEF See Dealer - This message is first displayed if the fault detected is not serviced after 50 miles of operation.
 It is also displayed at 150 miles 125 miles and 100 miles.
 System service is required within the displayed mileage.
-The message will be displayed in the EVIC during vehicle start up with an updated distance mileage, and it will be accompanied by a single chime.
-Starting at

-100 miles, remaining range will be continuously displayed while operating the vehicle.
+The message will be displayed in the DID during vehicle start up with an updated distance mileage, and it will be accompanied by a single chime.
+Starting at 100 miles, remaining range will be continuously displayed while operating the vehicle.
 Chimes will also accompany the 75, 50 and 25 mile remaining distances.
 We recommend you drive to your nearest authorized dealer and have your vehicle serviced immediately.

-• Engine Will Not Restart Service DEF System See Dealer - This message will display if DEF system issue detected is not serviced during the allowed period.
+Engine Will Not Restart Service DEF System See Dealer - This message will display if DEF system issue detected is not serviced during the allowed period.
 Your engine will not restart unless your vehicle is serviced by your authorized dealer.
-This message will be displayed when under 1 mile until engine will not start and each time the vehicle is started, and will be continuously displayed.
+This message will be displayed when under 1 mile until engine will 3 not start and each time the vehicle is started, and will be continuously displayed.
 The message will be accompanied by a single chime.
 Your Malfunction Indicator Light will be continuously illumined.
-We highly recommend you drive to your nearest authorized dealer if the message appears while engine is running. • Engine Will Not Start Service DEF System See Dealer - This message will display when the fault detected is not serviced after the Engine will not restart Service DEF System See Dealer message is displayed on the next subsequent restart.
-Your engine will not start unless you vehicle is serviced by your authorized dealer.
-The message will be accompanied by a single chime.
-Your Malfunction Indicator Light will be continuously illuminated.
-If the message appears and you can not start the engine, we recommend you have your vehicle towed to your nearest authorized dealer immediately.
+We highly recommend you drive to your nearest authorized dealer if the message appears while engine is running.